markmon1919/kumu-php-analyzer/README.md

 # PHPQA Docker image

-This topic contains instructions for installing PHPQA using the Docker.
+This topic contains instructions for installing PHPQA using Docker.

 ## Clone the repository